How to Verify Spotify Without Your Mobile Number

 #Why Spotify Asks for a Phone Number in the First Place

-Answer first: Spotify requires phone verification primarily to combat bot accounts and enforce its free-trial limits.
+Spotify requires phone verification primarily to combat bot accounts and enforce its free-trial limits.
 The platform uses your number as a unique identifier, linking it to your account history to prevent abuse of promotional offers.
-It's not about tracking you it's about protecting their revenue model from bulk account creation.
+It's not about tracking you; it's about protecting their revenue model from bulk account creation.

 But here's the thing: That little SMS gate is actually smarter than most people think.
-Spotify geo-locks content, so your number also helps them figure out which library of music you should see.
+Spotify geo-locks content, so your number also helps them determine which music library you should see.
 Landlines?
 Blocked.
 VoIP numbers from major carriers?
 Often flagged.
-So if you're someone who travels a lot or just doesn't want their personal cell number floating around, you're basically stuck unless you find a workaround.
+So if you're someone who travels a lot or doesn't want their personal cell number floating around, you're basically stuck unless you find a workaround.

 Spotify ties phone numbers to geographic regions for licensing and content availability.